daniel-d-wu/Online-Loan-Default-Prediction/README.md

 # Can a Machine replace a Loan Officer?

 In this project, I attempt to predict loan default using statistical learning methods.
 I fit three models on Lending Club's loan performance data: A (Regularized) Logistic Regression, Random Forest (RF) and Extreme Gradient Boosting (XGBoost).
 In the first part of this project, the objective is to test which model performs the best.
 In the second part, I incorporate text information from loan descriptions as features to use for prediction to test whether this boosts performance.
-Specifically, I incorporate the

-with the highest discriminating power based the following simple naive bayes calculation:
+Specifically, I include the bigrams with the highest discriminating power based the following simple naive bayes calculation:

 ![text](https://latex.codecogs.com/svg.latex?\frac{P(bigram|defaulted)}{P(bigram|repaid)})